 Financial assets measured at amortized cost are tested for impairment when there are indicators of possible impairment.
 The Hospital determines whether a significant adverse change has occurred in the expected timing or amount of future cash flows from the financial asset.
 If this is the case, the carrying amount of the asset is reduced directly to the higher of the present value of the cash flows expected to be generated by holding the asset, and the amount that could be realized by selling the asset at the balance sheet date.
 The amount of the write-down is recognized in operations.
 The previously recognized impairment loss may be reversed to the extent of the improvement, provided it is no greater than the amount that would have been reported at the date of the reversal had the impairment not been recognized previously.
 The amount of the reversal is recognized in operations.

 Transaction costs

-The Hospital recognizes its transaction costs in operations in the period incurred.
-However, transaction costs related to financial instruments subsequently measured at amortized cost reduce the carrying amount of the financial asset or liability and are accounted for in the statement of operations using the straight-line method.
+Transaction costs related to financial instruments subsequently measured at amortized cost reduce the carrying amount of the financial asset or liability and are accounted for in the statement of operations using the straight-line method.